5hv5hvnk/5hv5hvnk.github.io/blogs/NewModelBuilder.md

 When saving or loading the model multiple times, we might not need to save the model or the idata of the model so we can change the parameters accordingly.
 <br>

-`predict()` method allows users to do a posterior predcit with the fitted model.
+`predict()` method allows users to do a posterior predict with the fitted model.
 ```
 # prediction with new data
 x_pred = np.random.uniform(low=0, high=1, size=100)